djotaku/lastfmSocials/README.md

 # lastfmSocials

-Post your last.fm artist' listned stats to your favorite social media sites.
+Post your last.fm artists' listened stats to your favorite social media sites.

 ## Usage